Parliamentary group (Germany): Groups in the German Bundestag

 The 24 representatives from the Party of Democratic Socialism (PDS) who were members of the 11th German Bundestag after reunification on October 3, 1989, formed a group.
 In the 12th German Bundestag (1990–94), Alliance 90/The Greens with eight seats and the PDS with 17 seats each formed a group.
 Both parties had only overcome the barrier clause in the eastern electoral district, a special rule for the first election after reunification.

 In the 13th German Bundestag (1994–98), the PDS was again represented as a group with 30 representatives.
 The party had missed the five percent hurdle, but entered the Bundestag through the basic mandate clause.
 In contrast, the two PDS representatives Gesine Lötzsch and Petra Pau, who were directly elected to the 15th Bundestag in the 2002 federal election, were denied recognition as a group due to the small size of the planned group.

 Following the decision to dissolve the Die Linke faction on 6 December 2023, the 28 remaining members of Die Linke were granted group status on 2 February 2024.
 The ten members of the Bündnis Sahra Wagenknecht, who had previously left the Die Linke, were also recognised as a group on 2 February 2024.
+After the 2025 federal election both groups were dissolved, the BSW lost all its seats and Die Linke once again formed a faction.